openhoat/wsem/README.md

 Constructor with optionnal parameters

     - options :
-        - registerEventName : name of the 'register' web socket event (default : 'register')
+        - registerEventName : name of the 'register' web socket event (default : 'wsem:register')
-        - unregisterEventName : name of the 'unregister' web socket event (default : 'unregister')
+        - unregisterEventName : name of the 'unregister' web socket event (default : 'wsem:unregister')
         - clientScriptUrl : url of the client side script to declare in html page (default : '/wsem.js')